konveyor/enhancements/enhancements/crane-2.0/tekton-ui-integration/README.md

-[Interacting with Pipelines using the developer perspective in OpenShift](https://docs.openshift.com/container-platform/4.9/cicd/pipelines/working-with-pipelines-using-the-developer-perspective.html#op-interacting-with-pipelines-using-the-developer-perspective_working-with-pipelines-using-the-developer-perspective) centers around the Pipelines -- PipelineRuns that aren't associated with a PipelineRun are very difficult to discover or manage -- for this reason the UI will **NOT** be instantiating PipelineRuns with embeded Pipeline specifications.
+[Interacting with Pipelines using the developer perspective in OpenShift](https://docs.openshift.com/container-platform/4.9/cicd/pipelines/working-with-pipelines-using-the-developer-perspective.html#op-interacting-with-pipelines-using-the-developer-perspective_working-with-pipelines-using-the-developer-perspective) centers around the Pipelines -- PipelineRuns that aren't associated with a Pipeline are very difficult to discover or manage -- for this reason the UI will **NOT** be instantiating PipelineRuns with embeded Pipeline specifications.
 After the user completes the wizard, the responses will be used to instantiate Pipeline(s) and PipelineRun(s).
 Examples of the different